 One-Hour Kid-Friendly Outdoor Adventures

-- Erwin Park: This park in McKinney has been one of our favorite spots over the last couple of months.
-My son has now added “mountain bike” to his list of wants and is constantly negotiating with us about how he can get one soon.
-For older kids, the few hills and easier trails provide lots of entertainment and exercise.
+This park has been one of our favorite spots over the last couple of months.
+My son has now added “mountain bike” to his list of wants and is constantly negotiating with us about how soon he can get one.
+For older kids, the handful of hills and trails provide lots of entertainment and exercise.
 For younger kids, there are grassy areas and swings scattered throughout.
 Miles of biking and hiking trails to explore and campsites available for reservation also add to this local outing spot.

-- Limestone Quarry Park: Another hidden gem found in Frisco has become one of our recent go-to spots.
-After hearing about this park from a friend, we knew we had to check it out for ourselves.
-We first explored the walking path with many trails that lead to views of the creek.
-However, the real treat is to find the trail near the bench behind the playground.
+This hidden gem in Frisco has become one of our recent go-to spots.
+We first explored the walking path and many trails that lead to views of the creek.
+But the REAL treat is to find the trail near the bench behind the playground.
 It leads right down to the creek into the perfect spot for wading, skipping rocks, and exploring.
 For the more adventurous, grab some water shoes and hike down the creek.

 Half-Day Kid-Friendly Outdoor Adventures

-- Fossil Rim Wildlife Center: After lunch at the Dinosaur park, we drove a few miles down the road to Fossil Rim Wildlife Center.
+After lunch at Dinosaur Valley, we drove a few miles down the road to Fossil Rim Wildlife Center.
 While a bit pricey, we thought it was completely worth it!
 We embarked on a nearly two-hour adventure through the park.
-Animals wander around, in the road, next to your car, and even IN your car.
-There is a wide variety of animals just waiting to be visited.
-Remember to use the bathroom, grab some drinks and snacks, and make sure your gas tank is full!
+Animals wander around in the road, next to your car, and even IN your car.
+There are a widevariety of animals just waiting to be visited.
+Remember to use the bathroom beforehand, grab some drinks and snacks, and make sure your gas tank is full!

-These two activities made for a perfect day trip for our family with kids ages 2 through 9.
+These two activities combined for a perfect day trip for our family with kids ages 2 through 9.

-One lesson I have learned throughout the last couple of months is that kid-friendly outdoor adventures can be found almost anywhere, right in your backyard or just a couple hours down the road.
+One lesson I’ve learned throughout the last couple of months is that kid-friendly outdoor adventures can be found almost anywhere, right in your backyard or just a couple hours down the road.
 Happy adventuring!